codexsw/solidity-101/exercises/12-modifiers/README.md

 ```

+Lets create a modifier that will only allow the owner of the contract to execute a particular function.

 ## Instructions

+1. In the `EtherBank` contract, create a modifier called `onlyOwner` that will check if the `msg.sender` is the owner of the contract.
+If it is not, the function should return **"not-owner"**.
+The owner of the contract should be stored in a `owner` variable of type `address` in the constructor.

+2. Create a function called `ownerWidthdraw` that will allow the owner of the contract to withdraw Ether from the contract.
+This function should use the `onlyOwner` modifier.
+Meaning that only the owner of the contract can execute this function.

-1. Compile the code by clicking on the "Test" button above.
+3. Compile the code by clicking on the "Test" button above.

-2. Move to next exercise to learn how to fix the vulnerability.

 ## Remember